-SUMO is used to simulate a real transportation network discussed in Section III.
+1) Traffic simulation: SUMO is used to simulate a real transportation network discussed in Section III.
 The scenario we are interested in is the daily commuting routine of people living in a particular urban area.
 We focus on an area in Las Vegas as our primary city and Manchester as a secondary city to generalize the application of MAB-based schemes to two cities with different road planning.
 For both areas shown in Fig. 5, five traffic zones (TAZs) are defined in SUMO and in total 174 vehicles travel from and to these zones as their origins and destinations.
-The positions of these TAZs have been chosen in such a way as to allow vehicles to have the longest possible trips.
 These TAZs are designed to simulate realistic residential and office areas.
 We assume that a TAZ contains both residential and office areas.
-In order to simulate vehicles with the same daily routine, each vehicle has its own fixed departure and arrival zone.
-However, each vehicle may have different departure times and lanes (which may result in route differences) from test trace to test trace.
-Again, this is to imitate that people in reality may set off for work at various time slots, park at various places in an area, and take slightly different commuting routes, despite having the same workplace (TAZ).
+In order to simulate vehicles with same daily routine, each vehicle has their own fixed departure and arrival zone.
+However, each vehicle may have different departure time and lanes (which may result in route difference) from test trace to test trace.
+Again, this is to imitate that people in reality may set off for work at various time slots, park at various places of an area, and take slightly different commuting routes, despite having the same workplace (TAZ).

-200 files of test traces for each city have been generated to simulate 200 workdays and the simulation period in SUMO is between 8 am to 9 am.
+200 files of test traces for each city have been generated to simulate 200 workdays and the simulation period in SUMO is between 8am to 9am.
 The vehicles' routes between two TAZs are defined by the tool duarouter and follow the Shortest or Optimal Path Routing rule.
 They depart at the maxSpeed and follow the default Car Following Model to keep the maximum speed which is safe in the sense of being able to stop in time to avoid a collision.
-Other road behaviors apply as well such as lane changing, accelerating/decelerating, intersections, etc. Technical details about these settings can be found in SUMO documentation.1
+Other road behaviors apply as well such as lane changing, accelerate/decelerate, intersections, etc. Technical details about these settings can be found in SUMO documentation1.